Bio-Placenta

 What are benefits of Bio Placenta for skin?

-Combination of 5 growth and essential factors make a synergic effect on skin:
+A combination of 5 growth and essential factors makes a synergistic effect on skin:

 References